-Anne Akiko Meyers, one of the world's most esteemed musicians, is a GRAMMY® Award winning violinist, recognized as a muse and champion of many of today's most important composers.
+Anne Akiko Meyers, GRAMMY® Award winner, is one of the world's most esteemed and celebrated violinists.
+Renowned as a muse and champion of today's leading composers, she has commissioned, premiered, and recorded a significant body of contemporary violin repertoire.
+The Strad hails her as "the Wonder Woman of commissioning," a title earned through her close collaborations with visionary composers such as Arvo Pärt, Einojuhani Rautavaara, John Corigliano, Arturo Márquez, Philip Glass, Michael Daugherty, Mason Bates, Adam Schoenberg, Billy Childs, Jakub Ciupiński, Ola Gjeilo, Morten Lauridsen, Wynton Marsalis, Somei Satoh, and Eric Whitacre.
 Since her teens, Anne has performed around the world as soloist with leading orchestras, in recital and recorded more than 40 releases, which have become staples of classical music radio and streaming platforms.